regisd/regisd.github.io/_posts/2007-06-17-re-three-core-pillars.md

 Unfortunately there are actually few tools that cover everything.

   * [Trac](http://trac.edgewall.org/) nicely integrates source control with issue management (for free).
 So does [JIRA](http://www.atlassian.com/software/jira/) (at a fair price).
 Codice Software seems more integrated, à la Microsoft Team Server.
 I have also seen a very innovating approach:  [is an issue tracker inside subversion.](http://www.polarion.com/)
-  * Bu they don&rsquo;t manage test plans.
+  * Bu they don’t manage test plans.
 Mercury Test Director handles this, and has a (poor) issue tracker, as well.
 But it is really expensive and has a very poor interface &#8212; which makes it very difficult to integrate with another issue tracker or simply with a SCM.
 Well it is more « user oriented »